The Winds Of Change

 To the slow common pace

-Of every day's life face.
+Of a day's life long face.

-The air altered, as in a storm,
+When air's altered, as in a storm,

-Cold rejects becoming warm
+Cold rejects it becoming warm

-Begins the gradient's instruction
+Beginning a gradient's instruction

-The common from the West at morn,
+Comes common from the West at morn,

-A person pleasant, cool, but firm,
+A person pleasant, cool, but quite firm,

 Thoughtful, intelligent, prone to learn.